kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 service lighttpd restart
 ```

-Now we can put static contents in ``httpd`` directory and all the handlers
+Now we can put static contents in ``httpd/html`` directory and all the handlers
 in ``httpd/cgi-bin`` directory.
-Test the server from a web browser
+Go ahead, test the server from a web browser with some static content and cgi.

 ### Idea 1: Configure via wifi
 Set it up initially as a wifi access point on power up.